Way of the Li Family: Later references

 There are similarities between the Way of the Li Family and activities of Li Tuo and Li Hong a few decades later.
 Both movements attracted followers through healing, particularly with talismans, and claiming supernatural longevity.
 Namely, Li A as "Sir Eight Hundred" and then Li Kuan and Li Tuo as "Li Eight Hundred".
 A major difference is that while the Way of the Li Family was not associated with any politico-religious aspirations, Li Hong referred to a prophecy that he would become king.
 Nevertheless, there is no historical proof that Li Tuo belonged to the Way of the Li Family, and this tradition is too scarcely documented in primary sources to allow for anything more than conjectures.

-The Northern Wei court's Celestial Master Kou Qianzhi wrote the 415 Laojun yinsong jiejing (老君音誦誡經), that denounced diviners who called themselves Li and abused the people.
+The Northern Wei court's Celestial Master Kou Qianzhi wrote the 415 (老君音誦誡經), that denounced diviners who called themselves Li and abused the people.
 Several prophets who called themselves Li or Li Hong (李弘, Laozi's appellation as the messiah) arose in south China, especially in the Wu and Shu regions.
 Some of them led popular, millenarian-type rebellions and were executed for deceiving the masses and causing social disorder.
-Most of them belonged to the Lijia dao, a "long-lasting sect" that spread throughout southern China during the Six Dynasties (220-589), and was condemned as heterodox by the Daoists themselves.
+Most of them belonged to the Way of the Li Family, a "long-lasting sect" that spread throughout southern China during the Six Dynasties (220–589), and was condemned as heterodox by the Daoists themselves.